Bluemi/musicus_rs/README.md

 ```

 ### Discussions
-If you have a question or an idea, you are very welcome to express it in the discussion page of the repository.
+If you have a question or an idea, you are very welcome to express it in the
+[discussions](https://github.com/Bluemi/musicus_rs/discussions) page of the repository.

 ## Manual